 © https://www.fratellowatches.com

-Although there are only a few references, Omega is a company that has consistently produced tantalum watches.
+Although only a few references exist, Omega is a company that has consistently produced tantalum watches.
 In 1992, Omega introduced the Seamaster Diver 300M Chronograph (Ref.
 2296.80) using tantalum for the first time.
-Nicknamed 'The Beast, ' it was released with a robust and luxurious appearance made of rose gold, Titanium, And tantalum, And was priced accordingly.
-Tantalum was used as one of the materials for the bracelet links, So its use was relatively limited, But the production difficulty was considerable.
-After being produced for about two to three years, It was discontinued, Mainly due to its high price and lack of popularity.
+Nicknamed ‘The Beast’, It was released with a strong and glamorous appearance made of rose gold, Titanium, And tantalum, And was priced accordingly.
+Tantalum was used as one of the materials for the bracelet links, So its use was relatively limited, But it is said that the manufacturing difficulty was considerable.
+After being produced for about two to three years, It was discontinued, Mainly because it was unpopular due to its high price.

 Ref.
 2296.80 Tantalum Bracelet Link